Silicon Valley Bank: Expansion

-Operations in the final years
+Operations in lead-up to collapse

 Business model

 The bank's customers were primarily businesses and people in the technology, life science, healthcare, private equity, venture capital and premium wine industries.
-It was influential among startups in India, being unusually willing to serve C corporations whose founders lacked Social Security numbers.
-Despite banking a high-tech sector, the bank was criticized for having old technology and lacking biometric authentication.
+According to the Federal Reserve, the bank’s client base has been heavily concentrated in venture capital-backed (VC-backed) and early-stage start-up firms, with an emphasis on emerging entrepreneurs and investors.
+It was influential among start-up businesses in India, being unusually willing to serve C corporations whose founders lacked Social Security numbers.
+Despite banking a high-tech sector, the bank was criticized for relying on old technology and lacking biometric authentication.

-In December 31, 2022, 56% of its loan portfolio were loans to venture capital firms and private equity firms, secured by their limited partner commitments and used to make investments in private companies, 14% of its loans were mortgages to high-net-worth individuals, and 24% of its loans were to technology and health care companies, including 9% of all loans which were to early and growth-stage startup companies.
+In December 2022, 56% of the bank’s loan portfolio were loans to venture capital firms and private equity firms, secured by their limited partner commitments and used to make investments in private companies, 14% of its loans were mortgages to high-net-worth individuals, and 24% of its loans were to technology and health care companies, including 9% of all loans which were to early and growth-stage startup companies.
 Silicon Valley Bank required an exclusive relationship of those borrowing from the bank.

 In February 2023, Forbes listed the bank as #20 of "America's Best Banks" with a 13.8% return on equity.
-In March 2023, Moody's Investors Service rated the bank's loan portfolio as conservative and high-performing.
-The bank's overseas subsidiaries held $13.9 billion in deposits.
+As of March 2023, Moody's Investors Service rated the bank's loan portfolio as conservative and high-performing, with the bank's overseas subsidiaries holding $13.9 billion in deposits.

+The bank’s underlying profit model has also been described as a “high interest margin” strategy based on credit support for VC firms in need of liquidity.
+In October 2024, Fortune described the model as “chasing yield,” claiming the strategy contributed to the bank’s collapse.